aks-vijay/personal_projects/encrypter/README.md

    pyinstaller --onefile EncryptDecrypt.py

 # Usage
+1. Double click the executable and follow the instructions.
+2. The prompt asks whether the user needs to 'encrypt' or 'decrypt'.
+Enter based on your needs.
+3. Enter the salt value: A salt is a random value that is generally not a secret, which is used to make some precomputed attacks harder
+4. Enter the seed value: A seed is a random value which generally has to be kept secret or the encryption is broken
+5. Enter the plaintext for encryption or cipher text for decryption.

 ## Prerequisites
 1. Before running the script, make sure you have Python installed on your system.
 2. Make sure cryptography library is installed in your system